Enhancing and translating learning experiences and work-related skills!

-The Future Skills Innovation Network (FUSION) is a national cross-collaborative network of Canadian universities focused on exploring innovative and inclusive experiential learning approaches to foster skill development and prepare university students across Canada for a rapidly evolving society and job market.
+The Future Skills Innovation Network (FUSION) is a cross-collaborative network of Canadian universities that explores innovative and inclusive experiential learning approaches to foster skill development and prepare university students for a rapidly evolving society and job market.

 The project was in launched in 2019 as part of the federally-funded Future Skills Centre (FSC).
-In addition to Carleton, the FUSION partner institutions are: Concordia University (QC), Simon Fraser University (BC), University of Calgary (AB), the University of Saskatchewan (SK), and Memorial University (NL).
+In addition to Carleton, the partner institutions are: Concordia University (QC), Simon Fraser University (BC), University of Calgary (AB), University of Saskatchewan (SK), and Memorial University (NL).

 - Integrate skill development in formal and informal learning

 - Develop flexible teaching and learning formats to better facilitate skills acquisition and translation to the workplace

 - Increase access to and success at university for underrepresented students

 The FUSION skill-development curriculum is a 10-hour online integrated learning experience in cuLearn designed to enhance student skill development in three areas critical to 21st century success and leadership: metacognition, communication and problem-solving.

 The curriculum is designed to be self-directed.
 Within the framework of inclusive and innovative experiential learning and work-integrated learning (WIL), the FUSION curriculum can enrich any type of experiential learning curricular or co-curricular initiative developed with university students, whether undergraduates or graduates.